silvermono/snikket-installer/README.md

 # Snikket XMPP Service Installer for Ubuntu Server

-This script automates the installation of Snikket XMPP (Extensible Messaging and Presence Protocol) service on an Ubuntu Server.
+This script automates the installation of Snikket XMPP (Extensible Messaging and Presence Protocol) service on a **Fresh** Ubuntu Server.
 [Snikket](https://snikket.org/) is a simple, private, and secure instant messaging server powered by XMPP.

 ## Features